Keys for Optimizing Pump Setup

 - Nearly all UST made in the last 30 years are approved up to 100% ethanol.
 Learn more here: Fiberglass Tank & Pipe Institute.

 - The majority of current installed tanks can store blends above E10.
-For many decades, underground storage tank (UST) manufacturers approved their tanks for blends up to E100, for example, all steel tanks and double-walled fiberglass tanks since the year 1990.
+For many decades, underground storage tank (UST) manufacturers approved their tanks for blends up to E100, for example, all steel tanks in service regardless of age are approved for storing E15.
+Also, the majority of double-walled fiberglass tanks installed since the year 1990 are compatible with E15.
 Manufacturers of pipe thread sealants (pipe dope) used in UST systems have stated that their products have been compatible with ethanol blends up to E20 for many years.
 Learn more here.

 - The Steel Tank Institute confirms that steel tanks are also compatible with 100% ethanol.
-To learn more, visit the Steel Tank Institute website.
+To learn more, see the Steel Tank institute document that is recognized by regulators as approval for E15 storage here.
+For a summary of this information click here.